JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  <br />

  **Human in the loop** <br>
- In high risk cases algorithms can give a recommendation with explanations on the influencing factors that explain the result.
-These recommendations can then evaluated by an expert who will make a final decision.
+ In high-risk cases algorithms can give a recommendation with explanations on the influencing factors that explain the result.
+These recommendations can then be evaluated by an expert who will make a final decision.
 This can help speed up a process or help find details a human might miss, without losing accountability.
  This can be especially necessary in cases where there is a high risk of harm if mistakes are made.
  <br />
  <br />